GStreamer/gstreamer/markdown/design/synchronisation.md

 ## A GstClock

 This object provides a counter that represents the current time in nanoseconds.
 This value is called the absolute\_time.
+A `GstClock` always counts time upwards and does not necessarily start at 0.

 Different sources exist for this counter: